 Separate names with a comma.

-Discussion in 'Installation and Configuration' started by HeikoG1, Jun 6, 2017.
+Discussion in 'Installation and Configuration of Parallels Desktop' started by HeikoG1, Jun 6, 2017.

 Glad to hear that issue has been resolved.
 Please feel free to reach us anytime.

 While I wouldn't call removing System Integrity Protection as resolved, I'm glad there's a workaround.
 Thanks!

 Are we still limited to installing on HFS+ volumes, or will Parallels install on AFS now?

 I Just installed High Sierra Developer Beta 4 and now all of a sudden, I have no network

 To be clear, it only affected Parallels, not Mac networking, correct?

 worked for me too. parallels 12 with windows 10 working after upgrading OS to high sierra (not a VM with high sierra on it). networking works fine as well.

 as KenV54, i can't find Parallels phrase on Security & Privacy page. are there anybody knows how?

 "Open the macOS System Preferences > Security & Privacy > General and click "Allow" next to the phrase about "Parallels, Inc.".